bradserlis/tellem/README.md

 # Proposal
-Most importantly, I wanted anonymity, so that you could ask whichever questions you had on your mind.
-Your responses, too, needed to be anonymous, so that you felt encouraged to contribute right away.

-I wanted to use react-native to create a truly mobile-centered app.
+ Create an app that encourages opinion-sharing towards navigating relationship questions.
+When a friend isn't sitting in the room to hear you out and offer their advice, turn to your community on the app for support.

  Some of the stretch goals included the ability to receive push notifications when a user's post received a comment, and gamifying participation (through 'level-ups' by posting  questions and leaving comments that are well-received).

 # Technology
-React-Native (Native Base, React Navigation), FireBase, JavaScript
+React Native (Native Base, React Navigation), FireBase, JavaScript

 # Approach Taken
+Most importantly, I wanted anonymity, so that you could ask whichever questions you had on your mind.
+Your responses, too, needed to be anonymous, so that you felt encouraged to contribute right away.
+I  used react-native to create a truly mobile-centered app so that it had the opportunity for easy app store integration in the future.

 # Unsolved